VisionBox Interface Library 1.7.11.0 (2024-12-03)

 -I/opt/ImagoTechnologies/SDK/include

-• GCC linker options (library seach path and shared library name):
+• GCC linker options (library search path and shared library name):

 -L/opt/ImagoTechnologies/SDK/lib/ -lVIBInterface